jzuhone/pyxsim/doc/source/source_models.rst

 ================================

 pyXSIM comes with a number of pre-defined ``SourceModel`` types for generating X-ray emission.
+Source models form the core of pyXSIM.
 These ``SourceModel``s can be used in three different ways:

 * Generating X-ray emission fields for yt
+* Generating spectra from yt data containers such as spheres, rectangular solids, etc.
-* Generating
+* Generating mock photon lists for use in instrument simulators

-Generating

 Source Model Types
 ------------------